armadaproject/armada/client/python/README.md

 ## Build
 Prerequisites:

+For building the python client:
+In the repo level, run `make python`
+`cd client/python`
+`poetry install`

 1) pyenv
     - Sets up local python environment for supporting multiple python environments
 2) poetry
     - Package is defined by pyproject.toml
-    - poetry install will pull dependencies and install based on pyproject.toml
+    - `poetry install` will pull dependencies and install based on pyproject.toml
 3) formatting
-    - poetry run black will format your code according to default black settings
+    - `poetry run black` will format your code according to default black settings
-    - poetry run pylint will lint your code
+    - `poetry run pylint` will lint your code
+4) Unit Testing
+    - `poetry run pytest tests/unit`

+## CI

+We use tox for running our formatting and testing jobs in github actions.

 ## Testing

 # Unit Tests
-gRPC requires a server to start so our unit tests are not true unit tests.
-We start a grpc server and then our unit tests run against that server.

-Run tests/run/server in one shell.

-Run tests/run_unit.sh in another shell to unit test the client.
+`poetry run pytest tests/unit/test_client.py`

+This is just a simple test that starts a grpc server in the background and verifies that we can call the client.

 # Integration Tests